 Complications

-Although chickenpox is usually mild and goes away on its own, sometimes serious complications can occur, requiring more active medical intervention, up to hospitalization.
+Although chickenpox is usually mild and goes away on its own, sometimes serious complications can occur, requiring more active medical intervention, up to hospitalisation.

 The most common complication is the addition of a bacterial skin infection.
 In these situations, antibiotic therapy may be required.